heporap/wicker/README.en.md

 - wicker.carriage( urls:Array, baseURL:String )
   Load script file of the url or urls.
 - wicker.carriage( options:Object )
-  Equivarent to "require.config" of require.js.
+  Similar to "require.config" of require.js.
   You can set IDs to the url each as below:
 ```
 {